austral/austral/docs/walkthrough.md

                3. If `W = 0`, either `R` and `P` can be non-zero (i.e., we can read freely) iff `x` is `Unconsumed`.

-    5. When encountering a `borrow` statement for a variable `x`, check that `x` is `Unconsumed`.
-Mark `x` as `BorrowedRead` or `BorrowedWrite` for the duration of the statement's body.

-    6. When encountering a `return` statement, ensure that all variables in the state table are consumed.
-Otherwise, signal an error.

 # Body Extraction Pass